 Karen enjoyed wandering the streets and shops to see how much had changed since she was last here in 2008 for work.
 The city had become so much more developed and western.
 There are still the hourly power cuts though!

-Bangalore was a short stop over but it was so lovely to go back and see how much it had changed.
+Bangalore was a short stop over but it was so lovely to go back and see how much it had changed and to re-charge.